-Our Carahealth water filters are the most environmentally friendly, economic way to purify drinking water.
+Our Eco Gravity Water Filters are the most environmentally friendly, economic way to purify drinking water.
 Your Britta filter for example is made from an endocrine disrupting plastic and does not adequately remove many contaminants.
 The plastic waste produced by plastic cartridges poses an unacceptable risk to human and environmental health.
 Britta filters do not remove fluoride or water borne disease.
 Carahealth filter cartridges are made from natural biodegradable bone or vegetable char and changed once a year as opposed to once a month.
-The units themselves are stainless steel.
+The units themselves are food grade stainless steel.

 1. Farsaci L. Bottled water recall linked to Celtic Pure probe by FSAI and HSE.
 MSN Ireland.
 2019.

 2. Mason SA, Welch VG, Neratko J. Synthetic Polymer Contamination in Bottled Water.
 Frontiers in chemistry.
 2018;6:407-.

 3. Morrison CTaD.
 Microplastics Found in Global Bottled Water.
 Orb Media; 2019.